pulk66-s/moulinette/README.md

 Partie déja implémenté :

-F2 : name of function must be in lowercase.
+F2 : name of function must be in lowercase.\n
-F3 : nb of column in one line.
+F3 : nb of column in one line.\n
-F4 : nb of lines in a function.
+F4 : nb of lines in a function.\n
 You must have a space between function declaration.

 Implicit :